Ziagen (Oral Solution)

 - Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
 Give this list to your doctor.

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time Ziagen is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Ziagen (abacavir oral solution) is refilled.
+If you have any questions about Ziagen (abacavir oral solution), please talk with the doctor, pharmacist, or other health care provider.